60-years-of-experience

 It is true that electrostatic discharge has existed since the beginning of time.
 However, this natural phenomenon has grown into more and more of an issue with the widespread use of solid-state electronics.

-Where does Electrostatic Discharge come from?
+Where does Electrostatic Discharge Come From?

 All materials, insulators and conductors alike, are sources of electrostatic discharge.
 They are lumped together in what is known as the “triboelectric series,” which defines the materials associated with positive or negative charges.
 Positive charges accumulate predominantly on human skin and animal fur, while negative charges are more common to synthetic materials, such as Styrofoam or plastic.
 The amount of electrostatic charge that can accumulate on any item is dependent on its capacity to store a charge.

-How does Electrostatic Discharge damage electronic circuitry?
+How does Electrostatic Discharge Damage Electronic Circuitry?

 ESD is like a tiny version of lightning.
 As the current dissipates through an object, it’s seeking a low impedance path to the ground to equalize potentials.
 In most cases, ESD currents will travel to the ground via the metal chassis of a device.
 However, it’s well known that current will travel on every available path within reach.
 In some cases, one path may be between the PN junctions on integrated circuits to reach the ground.
 This current flow will burn holes visible to the naked eye in an integrated circuit, with evidence of heat damage to the surrounding area.
-One ESD event will not disrupt equipment operation, however, repeated events will degrade equipment’s internal components over time.
+One ESD event will not disrupt equipment operation; however, repeated events will degrade the equipment’s internal components over time.

-How does Electrostatic Discharge occur?
+How Does Electrostatic Discharge Occur?

-A recent investigation found that the human body and its clothing capable of storing between 500V and 2500V electrostatic during the normal workday.
+A recent investigation found that the human body and its clothing are capable of storing between 500V and 2500V electrostatic charge during the normal workday.
 This is far above the level that damages circuits yet below the human perception threshold.
 Other sources of ESD damage to equipment include:

 • Placement of synthetic materials (plastic, Styrofoam, etc.) on or near electronic equipment; and